ganadurai/single-node-apigee-hybrid-install/README.md

 # A Single VM Hybrid Installation

-This is an extension to the automated [Hybrid installation](https://cloud.google.com/apigee/docs/hybrid/preview/new-install-user-guide) focussed on executing the installation on a **single VM instance** with minimal resources (validated for GCP e2-standard-4: 4vCPU, 16GB RAM).
+This is an extension to the automated [Hybrid installation](https://cloud.google.com/apigee/docs/hybrid/preview/new-install-user-guide) focussed on executing the installation on a **single VM instance** with minimal resources (validated for GCP e2-standard-4: 4vCPU, 16GB RAM, 20GB disk).
 Note: This deployment model is aimed to solve for testing and sandbox purposes, **not for production deployments**.

 ## Prerequisites